endeavouros-team/PKGBUILDS/welcome/Adding-own-commands.md

 )

 </pre>

+*Tip*: If you start Welcome from the terminal with command `eos-welcome`, you can get some "debugging" output to the terminal that may be useful for later analysis.

 Feel free to copy these examples and modify them to match your needs.<br>
 If you have any questions about the syntax, please go to https://forum.endeavouros.com.